pradeepcep/qwaver/README.md

 #### Big, important things:

 * JS charts on pages
-* qwavers (esp. those with parameters) can be APIs as well
 * Query collections -- user-defined lists of queries that all conform to a given topic
 * "Starters": pre-defined sets of queries and collections if a database is for a common CMS
 * "Linked collections". linked collections are all of queries that take exatly one parameter: the id of a related object.
 * Badges for accomplishments -- eg. "creator", "pivoter", "chart master"
-* EZ API
-    * pretty API urls: qwaver.io/api/org-slug/query-name-slug
 * User Stats:
     * Results are viewed per day
     * Results viewed per hour